davidearl/jcomma/README.md

 ## Load recipe

 You can load the recipe previously saved with the link at the bottom of the page (or prepared elswhere) by opening the JSON file with the **choose file** button here.
 In Chrome you can just drop the file onto the button.

+You can also load the recipe from the cloud by providing a URL.
+If successful, the URL is included in the address of the page, so you can distribute that URL to share the recipe pre-loaded in jcomma.
+Note that shared Google Drive and Dropbox URLs would normally take you to a download page, but jcomma converts these so they can be loaded directly from the sharing URL provided by these apps.

 Alternatively, copy the JSON and paste it into the box provided.